PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Vessel/README.md

 ## Vessel
 <img src="https://github.com/user-attachments/assets/5f8ee180-878b-47e3-b7b9-885d36a27093" alt="vessel_evil" width="300" height="300">

 > You cannot die by execution.
-The 1st Vessel may (once), choose a player to swap characters with.
+Before the final night, the 1st Vessel may (once), choose a player to swap characters.

 *You are now stuck with me.
 Keep me company.
 This is going to be so fun.*